SRAKIB17/jetpress-npm/turbopress/README.md

 server.use('/specific-path', [middlewareFunction1, middlewareFunction2], routeHandlerFunction);
 ```

-Here's the handling "Not Found" scenarios using the `server.use` method in the `route-titan` package:
+Here's the handling "Not Found" scenarios using the `server.use` method in the `jetpress` package:

 ---